mozilla-metrics/grouperfish/README.md

 * [grouperfish](https://github.com/michaelku/grouperfish) -- this project: Mainly a central place for docs like this and github tickets etc. Not much actual code.

 * [grouper-rest](https://github.com/michaelku/grouper-rest) -- A node-service for REST clients.
 They add documents and retrieve clusters here, in JSON format.
-Documents and clusters are stored in [riak](https://github.com/basho/riak), one bucket per corpus.
+Documents and clusters are stored in [hbase](http://hbase.apache.org).

 * [grouper-worker](https://github.com/michaelku/grouper-worker) -- A java based clustering worker.
 Developed to run in a web container (tomcat, jetty...) to allow querying the status.
 Actual processing is triggered by subscribing to a [message queue](http://www.rabbitmq.com/).
 Java is used for painless integration with Mahout/Hadoop.